 - 1. High school graduate. - 2.
 Recipient of a GED Certificate. - 3.
 Transfer student from an accredited college. - 4.
+Non-high school graduate 18 years of age or older.
+However, in order to be eligible for Title IV financial aid, a student admitted to the College without a high school diploma or GED diploma must "pass" a U.S. Department of Education approved standardized test.

-Non-high school graduate 18 years of age or older. - 5.
-Student whose connection with a secondary school is severed.
-Any student who is 16 years of age or over and has severed connections with a secondary school, as certified in writing by the chief executive officer of the secondary school in which the student has legal residence. - 6.
-Student currently enrolled in a secondary school program may be accepted into a college course(s).
-If such courses are offered during the regular school day established by the secondary school or are offered for secondary school credit, prior approval of the chief executive officer of the secondary school district must be received.
+- 5. Student whose connection with a secondary school is severed.
+Any student who is 16 years of age or over and has severed connection with a secondary school, as certified in writing by the chief executive officer of the secondary school in which the student has legal residence, is eligible to attend the College in accordance with the policies of the Board. - 6.
+A student currently enrolled in a secondary school program may be accepted into a college course(s).
+If such courses are offered during the regular school day established by the secondary school or are offered for secondary school credit, prior approval of the chief executive officer of the secondary school district must be received. - 7.
+Student in a program for a special group. - 8.
+A gifted student less than 16 years of age may enroll in course work at Lake Land College.
+A gifted student is defined as a student who is judged to possess exceptionally high academic ability by both the secondary school/home school in which the student is enrolled and the College.